datoptron/datoptron-website/_pages/crowdheritage.md

               The platform offers the possibility to cultural heritage institutions and aggregators to design and launch ad-hoc crowdsourcing campaigns for metadata quality improvement with gamification elements and verifiable results.
 The CrowdHeritage platform can be used in combination with AI tools that perform automatic enrichment, such as color extraction, image tagging, and automated translation.
 By combining human with machine inteligence we can achieve high-quality metadata at scale with minimum effort and cost.
             </p>
             <p>
-             The platform has already hosted 28 successful crowdsourcing campaigns with more than 450 contributors, generating around 78.000 annotations and 220.000 validations, enriching more than 17.000 items and publishing more than 50.000 annotations to Europeana.
+             The platform has been used to organise 28 successful crowdsourcing campaigns with more than 450 contributors, generating around 78.000 annotations and 220.000 validations, enriching more than 17.000 cultural heritage items and publishing more than 50.000 annotations to Europeana.
               <!--CrowdHeritage is an open-source platform that integrates and supports the Europeana APIs and several other available APIs from cultural institutions across the world, like the Rijksmuseum and the Digital Public Library of America).
 The Crowdheritage platform has been developed by the <a href="https://www.ails.ece.ntua.gr/" target="_blank">National Technical University of Athens</a> in collaboration with the <a href="https://fashionheritage.eu/" target="_blank">European Fashion Heritage Association</a>, the <a href="http://www.michael-culture.eu/" target="_blank">MICHAEL Culture Association</a>, the <a href="https://www.culture.gouv.fr/en/" target="_blank">Ministry of Culture of France</a> and the <a href="https://pro.europeana.eu/organisation/europeana-foundation" target="_blank">Europeana Foundation</a>.-->
             </p>
           <!-- oval-->